rakibulislam01/learn-devops/doc/2_docker_networking.md

 ### Docker:

 ---

+**Docker**
+> Docker is an OS-level virtualization software platform that enables developers and IT administrators to creat, deploy
+> and run applications in a docker container with all their dependencies.

 **Docker image:**
 >A Docker image is a read-only template that contains a set of instructions for creating a container that can run on the Docker platform.
 It provides a convenient way to package up applications and preconfigured server